 Minimum Wage Amount

-Beginning on January 1, 2024, there will be a modest increase in the minimum wage in Connecticut—specifically, an increase each year on January 1.
+Additionally, beginning on January 1, 2024 and each subsequent year, there will be a modest increase in the minimum wage in Connecticut—specifically, an increase each year on January 1.

 The amount of the minimum wage increase will be based on the percentage change in the employment cost index or its successor index.
 This applies to wages and salaries for all civilian workers as calculated by the U.S. Department of Labor over the 12-month period ending on June 13 of the preceding year, rounded to the nearest whole cent.